mopidy/mopidy/docs/config.rst

     See `the Python logging docs`_ for details on the format.

-.. confval:: logging/debug_file

-    The file to dump debug log data to when Mopidy is run with the :option:`mopidy --save-debug-log` option.

 .. confval:: logging/config_file

     Config file that overrides all logging config values, see `the Python